 Most mild cases of leg length discrepancy are asymptomatic as the body is able to compensate for the difference, which are signs that are typically noticeable.

 Signs of leg length discrepancy include:

 Symptoms of leg length discrepancy include foot pain, ankle pain, knee pain, hip pain, and most commonly back pain.
 Most symptoms are related to the musculoskeletal condition that the leg length difference has caused.

-Treatment options for leg length discrepancy include:
+Treatment options for leg length discrepancy in Singapore include: